robbpaulsen/gHGit-tools/README.md

 - core-utils
 - Github account
 - Editor of your choice
-- A very little knowledge is the shell, linux and markdow
+- A very little knowledge is the shell, linux and markdown

 ## Prerequisites